 Most importantly, the time in between will allow us to ensure we are “listening to what the spirit is saying”.
 Rev 2:7

 Where will the Plenary Council be held?

-The first session of the Plenary Council will be held in Adelaide, in October 2020.
+The first session of the Plenary Council will be held in Adelaide, on October 4th to 11th, 2020.

 The second session is proposed to be held in a metropolitan city on the eastern seaboard.
 It will likely be Sydney, because it is where the Catholic Church in Australia first began and where the 1937 Plenary Council was held.